Hello, friends! Happy day to you! Today’s DIY paper towel holder is an easy one, and a space saver, too!

-When we were designing our kitchen for the ORC, I knew I wanted to get our paper towels up off of the counter, especially since we don’t have that much counter space to begin with in our small kitchen.
-But, I just couldn’t find what I was looking for – all of the under cabinet paper towel holders were either blah, or downright ugly.
-Given that I was going for kind of a rustic look in our kitchen, I figured I would just DIY it instead – and using the CHEAP piping you can find at your local hardware/home improvement store!
+When we were designing our kitchen for the One Room Challenge, I knew I wanted to get our paper towels up off of the counter, especially since we don’t have that much counter space to begin with in our small kitchen.
+But, I just couldn’t find what I was looking for – all of the under cabinet paper towel holders were either blah, downright ugly, or too much $$$.
+Given that I was going for a farmhouse look in our kitchen, I figured I would just DIY it instead, using the CHEAP piping you can find at your local hardware/home improvement store!

 What You’ll Need: